kuzudb/kuzudb.github.io/docs/client-apis/cpp-api/connection.md

 ---
 layout: default
-title: Connection & querying
+title: Connection & Querying
 parent: Cpp api
 grand_parent: Client api
 nav_order: 42
 ---

-# Connection
+# Connection & Querying

 To issue a query, you need to create a `Connection` using a pointer to a [Database](database.md) instance.
 You can use connections